Notes on the Geography of The Western United States: Oahu 2: Honolulu

 Before we look around, here's a closeup of the tower.

 The tower stands at the toe of a parade ground separating homes for officers and enlisted.
-Don't ask why.
-Up at the other end of the lawn is the headquarters of the 15th Air Base Wing.
+At the Far end of the lawn is the headquarters of the 15th Air Base Wing.

 Nurse designed Hickam's buildings in a combination of Art Deco and Streamline Modern.
 Here's the Hickam Terminal, none too easy to photograph.